Jimk72/Icarus_Software/README.md

 Mod Manager ver 1.6.3

-    -Fixed bug that was preventing notification that there was an data folder update!
+    -Fixed bug that was preventing notification that there was a data folder update!

 2/1/23 Update Mod Manager